-Instant refund should only be provided for payments made via Debit Card, Netbanking and UPI.
+The instant refund should only be provided for payments made via Debit Card, Netbanking, and UPI.
 Instant refund for Credit Card transactions should be enabled with caution - you should prevent customers from availing free credit by cancelling orders and accepting refund in a bank account.
-Refunds for orders paid via Paytm wallet and Paytm Postpaid are always instant by default and made to the respective method.
+Refunds for orders paid via Paytm Wallet and Paytm Postpaid are always instant by default and made to the respective method.

-The merchant is expected to create a flow wherein you take customer’s bank account details to initiate refund.
+The merchant is expected to create a flow wherein you take customer’s bank account details to initiate a refund.
 These bank account details have to be validated with Paytm.
-On successful validation, we return a customer asset token to initiate the refund.
+On successful validation, Paytm return a customer asset token to initiate the refund.

 Pass the customer asset token in the refund request.
 Paytm processes the refund in the bank account of the customer after validating this token.

-These refunds happen when a customer has changed her mind about purchase or service pre and post order fulfillment.
+These refunds happen when a customer has changed their mind about purchase or service pre/post order fulfilment.

-Note: In case of customer initiated refund, bank account details should be taken as soon as the customer has initiated the refund (by canceling an order) in your app or website.
+Note: In case of customer-initiated refund, bank account details should be taken as soon as the customer has initiated the refund (by cancelling an order) in your app or website.
 In merchant initiated refund, a notification (SMS, Email, push) needs to be triggered by the merchant with a direct link to app or website where customers can input the bank account information.
-Sample user journey is provided for reference below
+The sample user journey is provided for reference below:

 You check the payment method of the transaction.
-If the payment method is Paytm wallet, Paytm Postpaid or Credit Card, instant refund should not presented as an option (reasoning detailed later).
-Payment method is provided after completion of transaction in Paytm payment callback.
-This can also be fetched using the transaction status API
+If the payment method is Paytm Wallet, Paytm Postpaid, or Credit Card, the instant refund should not be presented as an option (reasoning detailed later).
+Payment method is provided after completion of a transaction in Paytm Payment Callback.
+This can also be fetched using the Transaction Status API.

-If payment method is eligible for instant refunds, present an option to the user to input bank account details
+If the payment method is eligible for instant refunds, present an option to the user to input bank account details.

 Validate the bank account details with Paytm.
 On successful validation, Paytm will return an asset token.
-This bank account information and token can be stored against a customer for future refund requests
+This bank account information and the token can be stored against a customer for future refund requests.

 Find the detailed interaction of each system component in the flowchart below: